X-Men: 2000s

+Early 2010s

+In 2010, "Second Coming" concluded the plot threads on Messiah Complex and Messiah War.
+Nightcrawler died in X-Force #26 (June 2010).
 In 2011, the aftermath of the "X-Men: Schism" storyline led to the fallout between Wolverine and Cyclops.
 During the "Regenesis" storyline, Wolverine's team was featured in a new flagship series titled Wolverine and the X-Men, Wolverine rebuilt the original X-Mansion and named it the Jean Grey School for Higher Learning.
 Meanwhile, Uncanny X-Men relaunched for the first time ever and served as the flagship title for Cyclops' Team.
 In 2012 "Avengers vs. X-Men" served as a closure to the "House of M" and "Decimation" storylines.
 It featured the death of Professor X and the reappearance of new mutants after the return of the Phoenix Force.

 Several short-lived miniseries started featuring several X-Men in solo series, such as Storm, Gambit and Magneto: Not a Hero (featuring Magneto and Joseph).

 Notable additions to the X-Men have been Warbird and Blink.
 The "Avengers vs. X-Men" storyline also took place during this period.

+In 2012, as part of the Marvel NOW! relaunch, all X-Men titles (except Astonishing X-Men & Wolverine and the X-Men) were canceled, including Uncanny X-Men, X-Men: Legacy, X-Men and New Mutants.
+New flagship title All-New X-Men was launched which featured the original five X-Men members who were brought to the present day by Beast and were made a separate team led eventually by Kitty.
+The relaunched Uncanny X-Men featured Cyclops, his team and the new mutants, taking up residency in the Weapon X facility, which they have rebuilt into a school — the New Charles Xavier School for Mutants.
+An all female book titled simply X-Men was also launched.
+During All-New Marvel Now!, Astonishing X-Men was cancelled and in its place another flagship title Amazing X-Men was launched which featured the return of Nightcrawler and became the flagship title of Wolverine's team.
+Also, Wolverine and the X-Men was relaunched and turned into mutants-in-training book.
+In 2013, for the 50th anniversary of the X-Men, "Battle of the Atom" was published which involved members of both X-Men schools trying to decide what to do about the time-displaced original X-Men, culminating in a confrontation with a version of the Brotherhood and the X-Men from an unspecified future date.
+In 2014, Wolverine was killed off in the "Death of Wolverine" story arc, as the conclusion of a storyline that saw him lose his healing factor after he was infected by an intelligent virus.